5 Things You Need to Know About Nerve Blocks

 Medical history and informed injection frequency

 If the procedure is successful and alleviates pain, it may be repeated for the individual, once the chronic pain starts re-emerging.
-The procedure is not too risky so it can be repeated many times in one’s lifetime, but experts agree not to perform the procedure more than three times in one year.
+The procedure is not too risky so it can be repeated many times in one’s lifetime, but experts agree not to perform the procedure, with steroids, more than three times in one year.